-centrated in the filter, grouper and merger.
+Profiling cases reveal that the bottlenecks are mainly concentrated in the grouper and merger (See table 1).
 Specifically they lie in the repeatedly called functions (creating function calling overhead) and either contain larger loops where a dictionary is queried or filled or where objects are passed around using deepcopy().
-Testing showed that avoiding deepcopy() in different code sections didnt change execution at all and was just a waste of memory operations.
+Testing showed that avoiding deepcopy() in different code sections did not change execution at all and was just a waste of memory operations.
+The worst impact however comes from a $O(n^3)$ behavior of the merger in the Python implementation of Flowy.
+This issue will be discussed in the following.